kubedb/docs/docs/guides/mariadb/volume-expansion/overview/index.md

 ## How Volume Expansion Process Works

-The following diagram shows how KubeDB Enterprise operator expand the volumes of `MariaDB` database components.
+The following diagram shows how KubeDB Ops Manager expand the volumes of `MariaDB` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Volume Expansion process of MariaDB" src="/docs/guides/mariadb/volume-expansion/overview/images/volume-expansion.jpeg">